Scipio94/LEA-SIS-Data-Pipeline/Crontab-File.md

   - 'w' - write
   - 'q' - quit

-The cronjob syntax aboev schedules the .py files to be ran externally at 7:30 AM daily everyday of every month Monday through Friday
+The cronjob syntax above schedules the .py files to be ran externally at 7:30 AM daily everyday of every month Monday through Friday
+The cronjob syntax above schedules the .py file Alma_API_Student_Attendance be to ran at 4:30 PM of everyday of every month Monday through Friday